YcleptJohn/placement-report/report.md

 grouped by team, it would be the team's own fault if their other databases were affected.
 We'd now be leaving it up to luck which databases are co-tenants on each instance.
-One day we might come back to this if it becomes an issues but it's functional as is for now.
+One day we might come back to this if it becomes an issue but it's functional as is for now.

 ### Thoughts and Feelings